igorg9810/expense-tracker-frontend/README.md

 </details>

 <details>
-<summary>Task 5: Implement Token Refresh Endpoint</summary>
+<summary>Task 3: Add logger</summary>

 ---

 **Description:**

-Implement the `/api/auth/token` endpoint to refresh access tokens using refresh tokens.
+To improve debugging, monitoring, and error tracking, we need to integrate a logging system into the project.
+The logger should provide different log levels (e.g., info, warn, error, debug) and support structured logging.

 **Acceptance Criteria:**

-- `POST /api/auth/token` validates the refresh token.
-- Issues a new access and refresh tokens if the refresh token is valid.
-- Invalid refresh tokens return `401 Unauthorized`.
-- Token refresh attempts are logged.
+- A logging system has been implemented with support for multiple log levels (e.g., info, warn, error, debug).
+- Logs have been structured to include timestamps and relevant contextual information.
+- Logging has been added to key application areas, such as API requests, database operations, and error handling.
+- A mechanism has been introduced to store logs efficiently, supporting both local and external log management solutions.
+- Configuration options have been provided to enable or disable logging in different environments (development, production).
+- Unit tests added.
+- ***

 <details>
 <summary>AI Prompt (NodeJS)</summary>

-Perform Backend Task 5 from the README file `ExpenseTracker/README.md`:
+Perform Backend Task 3 from the README file `expense-tracker/README.md`:

-- Work in the `ExpenseTracker` folder
+- Work in the `expense-tracker` folder
-- Use the modular structure for `auth` module (controller, service, repository)
-- Implement the endpoint `POST /api/auth/token` to refresh access tokens using refresh tokens
-- Validate the refresh token and issue new tokens if valid
-- Return `401 Unauthorized` for invalid refresh tokens
-- Log token refresh attempts
+- Integrate a logging system with multiple log levels (info, warn, error, debug)
+- Structure logs with timestamps and contextual information
+- Add logging to key areas: API requests, DB operations, error handling
+- Support both local and external log management solutions
+- Provide configuration for enabling/disabling logging in different environments
+- Add unit tests for logging logic
 - Do not skip any Acceptance Criteria from the README
 - After completion, provide a short report on what was done and what needs to be done manually